Tsunami014/Blaze-Sudio/readme.md

  - v5.0.0 - ?`Bonfire` - Unity integration!
  - v6.0.0 - ?`Inferno` - ???
 (You can suggest me any name/emoji on Discord for anything)

+# IMPORTANT TODOS
+TODO: Make this readme nicer (i.e. table of contents, nice headers, etc.)
+TODO: Move entire thing into one folder (so you pip install Blaze-sudio and then import blaze-sudios)
+TODO: After that add optional requirements ([example](https://github.com/xtekky/gpt4free/blob/main/setup.py))
+TODO: Add type annotations
+TODO: possibly remove some of the libraries that come built in (like the one that's broken and I replaced it's main purpose)
+TODO: Make the Graphics decorator able to be called to do things (see graphics_options)
+TODO: Make graphics.GUI.* all categorised and also make the classes all more generic
+TODO: Fix graphics (I broke it!
+Yippee.)